 - Construction Contract bid and awarded in mid 2019

-- Construction commenced in January 2020 and anticipated to be complete by Fall 2021
+- Construction commenced in January 2020 and was completed in the Fall 2021

 |Bridge Designer||Biggs Cardosa Associates, Inc.|

 |Contractor||Ghilotti Construction, Inc.|